 Before coming to Rackspace, Live Smart was hosted on a different major cloud platform.
 “It allowed us to scale easily, but we didn't have root access to the boxes and deployments could take hours at the time,” says Volk.
 “The most disappointing thing about [our previous host] was their support.
 We called them because our site was intermittently down and their tech actually said ‘I'm going to downgrade this from critical to important.’
 We got right off them.”

 Volk explored many of the players in the cloud computing landscape, committed to finding the best offering.
 “We looked at one of the other major cloud companies,” he says.
 “They offered a slightly richer features set, but their support was really not there.
 You had to pay a significant amount of money to get what you get for free at Rackspace.
-The Managed Service Level [for Cloud Servers] is a whole other level the other company didn’t even have.”
+The Managed Operations [for Cloud Servers] is a whole other level the other company didn’t even have.”